Safety Training & Responsibility Levels

 Awareness and Affected Employee

+Affected employees are exposed or potentially exposed to a hazard but they do not have more than basic knowledge of the hazard and the associated task.
 Awareness and affected employee training imparts high-level, non-technical training that informs an employee of the hazards of a given situation, the consequences of exposure to those hazards, how to avoid the hazards and the limitations of their actions.
 It is a do this, but not that, go-no-go type of training.
 Awareness-level and affected employee training informs employees what they can and can’t do but generally do not dive deeply into the topic at hand.

 For example, affected employee lockout/tagout training informs the employee that when he observes a lock and tag with specific colors and text on an energy source, the employee should not remove that lock and tag and should not start the equipment.
 Awareness-level confined space training educates an employee on confined space hazards, how to recognize permit-required confined spaces and that they may not enter a permit-required confined space.